qualiascript/datra/datra_maps.md

 two DaTra maps `A, B :: DaTra`, it yields the map `[0 : A, 1 : B]`.
 It is denoted by delineating each map using the `;` symbol, so that `[A ; B] = [0 : A, 1 : B]`.

 II.2.1.
-A **labeled DaTra map** is the result of the application of the sequential operator.
+A **Labeled DaTra map** is the result of the application of the sequential operator.
 A **labeled DaTra Map's Arrow Set** is defined so that the `k`th arrow is the map `X_k` at the arrow `[k : X_k]`.
 As such, if `X` is a labeled DaTra map, we define `X k = X_k`, and we denote it the **labeled DaTra Map's `k`th arrow**.
 A **Canonical DaTra Map's Territory** is the DaTra Map represented by the labeled DaTra map's arrow set.
 A **labeled DaTra Map's